Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

-Central to our study, artificial intelligence (AI) is a uniquely powerful tool for TMD extraction: flexible neural architectures can learn nonparametric, multi‑scale correlations across $(x,Q,k_\perp)$ while embedding physics constraints as inductive biases and propagating uncertainties through replica ensembles.
-Building on this idea, our earlier work achieved the first DNN–based extraction of a TMD—the Sivers function—by globally fitting SIDIS and Drell–Yan data without imposing rigid functional forms~\cite{Fernando2023}.
-That study pioneered the use of DNNs in TMD phenomenology, introducing the concept of implicit inclusion and multiplicative compositionality (or functional multiplicativity), which recognizes that even factorized representations can yield minimally biased TMD information provided the DNN component possesses sufficient expressive complexity.
-This approach established a data-driven, physics-informed framework for TMD extraction and directly motivates the present analysis, which advances the methodology by embedding the neural network within the $k_\perp$ convolution integral, enabling fully end-to-end differentiable training.
+At the core of the present work, artificial intelligence (AI) provides a uniquely powerful framework for TMD extraction.
+Flexible neural architectures can capture nonparametric, multiscale correlations across $(x, Q, k_\perp)$ while embedding physics constraints as inductive biases and propagating experimental uncertainties through replica ensembles.
+Building upon this principle, our previous study performed the first-ever neural-network-based extraction of a TMD—the Sivers function—by globally fitting SIDIS data ~\cite{Fernando2023}.
+That work introduced the concept of implicit inclusion and multiplicative compositionality (or functional multiplicativity), demonstrating that even nominally factorized representations can yield minimally biased TMD information when the neural component possesses sufficient expressive capacity.
+This established a data-driven, physics-informed paradigm for TMD phenomenology and directly motivates the present analysis, which extends the framework by embedding the neural network within the $k_\perp$ convolution integral itself, enabling fully end-to-end differentiable training and direct optimization against experimental observables.